A week where I managed to swim, cycle and run (at last!)

 I’ve also been trying out a few new products, so there will be some reviews posted soon.

-I’ve received a couple of products from New Wave Swim Buoy – a supersoft towel and a ‘launchpad’ – a neoprene mat that can be used for triathlons and on pool changing room floors.
+New Wave Swim Buoy sent me a couple of products: a super soft towel and a ‘launchpad’.
+This is a neoprene mat that can be used for triathlons and on pool changing room floors.

 I’ve also been trying to squeeze in some reading around the training that I’ve been doing…